About Me.

 https://parmakis.co.uk/

-When I'm not in the workshop, you will find me enjoying the sun in the garden, at folk sessions, social dances, up a climbing wall or at music and dance festivals.
+When I'm not in the workshop or crafting away at something, you will find me enjoying the sun in the garden, on a walk in the Peak District, at folk sessions, social dances, up a climbing wall, in the kitchen or at festivals.